A result of convergence for a mono-dimensional two-velocities lattice Boltzmann scheme: Numerical illustrations

 where the velocity \(\vitessetransport\) is taken equal to \(0.75\).
 The exact solution is well known for both initial conditions \eqref{eq:numuoreg} and \eqref{eq:numuodis} and reads \(\incu(\vart, \varx) = \incu^0(\varx - \vitessetransport\vart)\).

-The convergence rates of the numerical solution can be read in Figure~\ref{fig:numtrconv}: the error on the first moment \(\incun\) and on the second moment \(\incvn\) converges toward 0 with a convergence rate equal to \(1\) for regular solutions (Figure~\ref{fig:numtrconva} and \ref{fig:numtrconvb}) and equal to \(0.5\) for discontinuous solutions (Figure~\ref{fig:numtrconvc} and \ref{fig:numtrconvd}).
+The convergence rates of the numerical solution can be read in Figure~\ref{fig:numtrconvreg} for the regular solution and in Figure~\ref{fig:numtrconvdis} for the discontinuous solution: the error on the first moment \(\incun\) and on the second moment \(\incvn\) converges towards 0 with a convergence rate equal to \(1\) for regular solutions and equal to \(0.5\) for discontinuous solutions.
 As expected, the error is even larger when the relaxation parameter \(s\) is small, this numerical results staying true for \(s\) lying in \([1,2]\) as observed in \cite{Gra201400} for the first moment in other test cases.

 We now present the results on the numerical entropy production.
 As the system~\eqref{eq:numsystr} is linear, the exact entropy production is zero.
 In Figure~\ref{fig:numtrregentprodloc}, the local in space numerical entropy production \(\entprodjn\), \(j\in\Z\), is shown for the regular initial condition \eqref{eq:numuoreg}.
 This production is negative as proved in Proposition~\ref{thm:prop_eq:diss_num_ent}, located where the solution is not constant, and is smaller for small space step \(\dx\) and for large relaxation parameter \(s\).
 In Figure~\ref{fig:numtrdisentprodloc}, the entropy production is shown for the discontinuous initial condition \eqref{eq:numuodis}.
 This production is also negative and located on the discontinuities.
 The \(\ell^1\)-norm is decreasing when the space step \(\dx\) is lower or when the relaxation parameter \(s\) is larger.